-BOOKING YOUR INSPECTION: You do not need to call me to book your inspection.
+BOOKING YOUR INSPECTION: You do not need to call us to book your inspection.
 Booking online is simple and will provide pricing and scheduling options out 30 days for your review before you click on the button to reserve the time for your inspection.
 You can book your inspection online at any time by clicking here and filling out a simple form.
-Try it, and if you are uncomfortable using the online option, have problems or it simply doesn't work for you call me at (336) 816-7756.
+Try it, and if you are uncomfortable using the online option, have problems or it simply doesn't work for you text or call us at (336) 816-7756.

 VERIFICATION OF INSPECTION BOOKING E-MAIL: Shortly after you, or your agent, book your inspection (provided proper e-mail addresses were entered) you both will receive an e-mail verifying the information.
 Please respond if you find anything is not in order or if you do not receive this e-mail.

-SECOND E-MAIL - LINK TO CONTRACT - ADDITIONAL INFORMATION: Before the time of your inspection, usually in less than 24 hours of booking, you will receive a second e-mail.
+SECOND E-MAIL - LINK TO CONTRACT - ADDITIONAL INFORMATION: Before the time of your inspection, usually in less than 24 hours of booking you will receive an e-mail.
 This second e-mail will also verify that your inspection is set up and will have a link to our contract document.
 Additional information about your inspection will be included in this second e-mail.
 E-mail or call if you have any questions concerning any of the contents of these e-mails or the contract.

-APPROVED INSPECTION CONTRACT REQUIRED: You must click on the link for our contract in this second e-mail, read the contract, check the “accept” box and click on the “submit” button.
+APPROVED INSPECTION CONTRACT REQUIRED: You must click on the link for our contract in that e-mail, read the contract, check the “accept” box and click on the “submit” button.
 You should also print a copy for yourself.
 Be aware that modified contracts are not acceptable.

 NO ACCEPTED CONTRACT – NO INSPECTION

 WHO WILL RECEIVE THE REPORT?
-By approving our contract you authorize me to disclose any and all information from the inspection to interested third parties, at my sole discretion, otherwise not allowed by NC State Law.
-All e-mails accessing reports will be made available, as may be appropriate depending on the type of inspection, to both agents and the seller(s) involved in your transaction to expedite your inspection process provided e-mail addresses are available to me.
-I find this makes the inspection and repair process much smother if everyone has access to and is working from the same documents.
+By approving our contract you authorize us to disclose any and all information from the inspection to interested third parties, at our sole discretion, otherwise not allowed by NC State Law.
+All e-mails accessing reports will be made available, as may be appropriate depending on the type of inspection, to both agents and the seller(s) involved in your transaction to expedite your inspection process provided e-mail addresses are available to us.
+We find this makes the inspection and repair process much smother if everyone has access to and is working from the same documents.
 If this is a pre-listing or end of one year warranty inspection this may not be an issue.
-If you prefer privacy, or wish to limit who receives information, you must let me know ASAP.
+If you prefer privacy, or wish to limit who receives information, you must let us know by email to firstname.lastname@example.org ASAP.